MartinMalinda/vue-concurrency/docs/examples/loading-states/index.md

 </template>
 ```

 In this case the `v-if` is not necessary but it's a good practice because **slots are processed eagerly**.
-So accessing some value on `task.last` if it's not finished would lead to errors.
+So accessing some value on `task.last` if task is not finished would lead to errors.

 Providing custom loading or error template can be done this way: